keiyoushi/extensions-source/CONTRIBUTING.md

 ### Cloning the repository

 Some alternative steps can be followed to skip unrelated sources, which will make it faster to pull, navigate and build.
 This will also reduce disk usage and network traffic.

+**These steps are only needed when the repo is huge and contains a lot of sources.
+If the repo is small, just do a normal full clone instead.**

 <details><summary>Steps</summary>